aiwithqasim/cloud-data-engineering/README.md

 - **Azure Fabric** — End-to-end analytics platform: data integration, real-time intelligence, data warehousing, and Power BI reporting in a unified SaaS environment.

 - **Azure Synapse Analytics** — Unified analytics service combining big data processing and enterprise data warehousing with dedicated and serverless SQL pools.

+## 🏁 Final Hackathon

+The course finishes with a **one-day final hackathon**: an intensive, hands-on sprint where you **implement a case study** grounded in everything you have learned so far.

+You will work from a realistic brief — similar to what you might see on a data engineering team — and **translate requirements into a working solution** within the day.
+Expect to combine skills across the stack: querying and modeling, Python automation, orchestration and quality practices, and cloud services (for example AWS or Azure patterns covered in the program), depending on what the scenario demands.

+**Why it matters:** This is where individual topics **come together**.
+Instead of isolated exercises, you practice scoping the problem, making trade-offs, debugging under time pressure, and presenting something concrete you can talk about in interviews or portfolios.

 ## ❓ Why These Technologies?